 The Spanish Association of Wine-Producing Towns and Cities (ACEVIN) has awarded Emina Ribera Winery the Prize for the Best Winery Open to Tourism in the IV Wine Tourism Awards “Wine Routes of Spain”.
 Emina was selected due to its suitability as a centre for research and dissemination of wine culture and for its enormous appeal as a wine tourism complex.

 Carlos Moro, president and founder of the wineries, will collect the prize at the awards ceremony that will be held in Madrid on the 16th November.
 The other winners include important companies and wine initiatives from various key Spanish Denominations of Origin.
-Alongside the Emina Winery, several other Ribera del Duero Denomination of Origin locations were awarded prizes: Castilla Termal Monasterio de Valbuena won Best Wine Tourism Accommodation, the Museum of Aromas was given an accessibility award and Bodegas Viña Mayor was granted a special mention in the Winery Open to Tourism category.
+Alongside the Emina Winery, several other Ribera del Duero Denomination of Origin locations were awarded prizes: Castilla Termal Monasterio de Valbuena won Best Wine Tourism Accommodation and Bodegas Viña Mayor was granted a special mention in the Winery Open to Tourism category.

 The Emina Ribera Winery was built in 2005 in the town of Valbuena del Duero in Valladolid, situated in the Golden Mile stretch of the Ribera del Duero area.
 The winery is the ideal location for creating wines that make this Denomination of Origin worthy of its treasured prestige.

 Emina represents Bodegas Familiares Matarromera’s most modern range.
 It has two wineries, one in Ribera del Duero and the other in Rueda, which allows the brand to produce a highly diverse range of wines: whites, rosés, cask-fermented whites, sparkling wines and various reds.